Office Chair Lumbar Support: Types & Benefits

 Office chairs should offer adequate comfort and support to the musculoskeletal health of the users.
 This is why ergonomic chairs are preferred for long working hours over traditional office chairs.
-One of such crucial offerings of ergonomic chairs over the traditional option is lumbar support.
+One of the crucial offerings of ergonomic chairs over the traditional option is lumbar support.

 Lumbar support is an important ergonomic feature for office chairs.
 It offers support to your lower back and helps reduce back pains and strains, among others.
 In this article, we discuss everything you should know about this ergonomic feature.